amitkolloldey/magento2-product-tags/README.md

 7. **Multiple Modules Integration**: Ensuring my module worked well with core Magento modules like Catalog required careful planning and testing.

+8. **Multi-word Tags URLs**: Tags containing spaces (like "test 1") weren't displaying products on their tag pages because the spaces weren't being properly URL encoded and decoded in the request handling.
+I fixed this by implementing proper URL encoding/decoding in the tag URL generation and the controller's request parameter handling.

 ## Debugging Techniques

 When facing issues during development, I used several debugging techniques: